California Reptiles & Amphibians

 This is the southern clade, ranging approximately from Santa Barbara south throughout Baja California, east to Bakersfield, Beatty, and southern Inyo County.
 This species is comprised of two subspecies, P. h. curta, which occurs in Baja California, and P. h. hypochondriaca, which occurs in California.

-The authors, Recuero, Martínez-Solano, Parra-Olea, and García-París, do not provide detailed maps or descriptions of the ranges of the three species and they do not describe the contact zones between the species.
-They also do not provide any locality information for P. regilla, leaving the reader to consult previous work on the former subspecies Pseudacris regilla pacifica.
-This makes it hard to determine where these species occur in the state.
+The authors do not provide detailed maps or descriptions of the ranges of the three species and they do not describe the contact zones between the species.
+They also do not provide any locality information for P. regilla, leaving me to consult previous work on the former subspecies Pseudacris regilla pacifica.
+This makes it hard to determine where these species occur in California.

 The dark spots on the following map are the approximate localities of the small sample of specimens used in the study.
 The colored areas are a guess at the range of each species.
 According a range map put online by the U.S.G.S., P. regilla does not even occur in California, but I have included it on my map because I believe the old subspecies P. r. pacifica ranged south along the north coast to Humboldt County, though I have no reference yet to back that up.
 It is possible that the species does not occur in California.
 Obviously, much more research is needed on these three species.